Types of Backflow Preventers

 Double check valves are a good option that provides extra protection from backflow.
 They use a ball valve that opens and closes as water passes through the valve.

-Unlike more dependable valves like an RPZ valve – a double check valve should not be used on lines connected to the water supply since they are more prone to leaking.
-One advantage of this style of valve is that they can be installed underground and inline – which makes
+Unlike more dependable valves like an RPZ valve – you should not use a double-check valve on lines connected to the water supply since they are more prone to leaking.
+One advantage of this style of valve is that you can install it underground and inline – which makes

 Top Rated Double Check Valve